AdorableRedPanda/panda-utils/README.md

 Simple utilities for work with objects like trees.

+    Leaf - primitives or any objects with keys count not equal to 1.

     Path object - object with a single key, value can be path object or leaf.

+    Flat presentation of path object - [path, leaf].

 ## Exported functions